-The creation of the United States of America represented a unique event in world history – founded as a modern republic, it was rooted in the Bible, and one of its earliest tenets was religious tolerance.
+The creation of the United States of America represented a event in world history – founded as a modern republic, it was rooted in the Bible, and one of its earliest tenets was religious tolerance.

 This is because many of the earliest pilgrims who settled the "New England" of America in early 17th century were Puritan refugees escaping religious persecutions in Europe.